Children of Light

 Faith Formation

-Sadly, the majority of Montessori schools today have removed the faith portion out of Dr. Montessori's vision.
+Sadly, the majority of Montessori schools today have removed the faith portion from Dr. Montessori's vision.
 Christian Montessori preserves the heart of Montessori education, which seeks to foster a sense of wonder and awe in the child's relationship with God.
 Montessori faith formation provides hands-on interaction with the biblical narrative and opportunities for reflection and prayer.